-Samsung Galaxy Z Flip 4 vs Z Flip 3: Rumoured differences
+Samsung Galaxy Z Flip 4 vs Z Flip 3: What's the difference?

 - Z Flip 3: 6.7-inch main, Full HD+, 120Hz refresh rate, 1.9-inch cover (260 x 512)

-When unfolded, the Galaxy Z Flip 3 has a 6.7-inch main display with a Full HD+ resolution and 120Hz refresh rate and there is nothing to suggest this will change with the Z Flip 4.
+The Z Flip 3's display has a 120Hz refresh rate, while the Z Flip 4's main display is variable between 1Hz and 120Hz.
+There's HDR10+ support and a centralised punch hole camera at the top on both the Z Flip 4 and Z Flip 3.

-The only thing rumoured that could affect things is the Z Flip 4 adopting an under display camera, like the Z Fold 3 did.
-If true, it would mean the Z Flip 4 has an uninterrupted display compared to the Z Flip 3 that has a centralised punch hole camera at the top of its main display.
+For the external display, it's a 1.9-inch Super AMOLED Always On Display with a resolution of 512 x 260 on both devices.
+The Z Flip 4 does have more options and themes though that run from inside the phone to the outside though.

-Z flip 4 vs Z Flip 3 hardware and specs
+Z flip 4 vs Z Flip 3 specs

-The Samsung Galaxy Z Flip 4 is rumoured to run on the Qualcomm Snapdragon 8+ Gen 1 chipset and reports suggest it will offer 8GB of RAM.
-The Z Flip 3 by comparison runs on the Qualcomm Snapdragon 888 platform with 8GB of RAM so there's definitely an upgrade in this department.
+The Samsung Galaxy Z Flip 4 runs on the Qualcomm Snapdragon 8+ Gen 1 chipset with 8GB of RAM support.
+The Z Flip 3 by comparison, runs on the Qualcomm Snapdragon 888 platform with 8GB of RAM so there's definitely an upgrade in this department.

-When it comes to storage, the Z Flip 4 is expected to come in 128GB and 256GB models like the Z Flip 3, though it has been suggested the Z Flip 4 will also come in a 512GB option, which would be a first for this device.
+When it comes to storage, the Z Flip 4 comes in 128GB, 256GB and 512GB options, while the Z Flip 3 is only offered in 128GB and 256GB models.
+The 512GB option is therefore a first for this device.

-Battery capacity is also rumoured to increase for the Z Flip 4, jumping up from the Z Flip 3's 3300mAh capacity to 3700mAh.
+Battery capacity has also increased for the Z Flip 4, jumping up from the Z Flip 3's 3300mAh capacity to 3700mAh.
+There's faster charging on the Z Flip 4 too, with 25W wired charging that will offer up to 50 per cent battery from flat in 30 minutes.
+The Z Flip 4 and Z Flip 3 both have wireless charging and reverse wireless charging.

-In terms of other hardware, reports suggest the Z Flip 4 will retain a physical fingerprint sensor within the side power button, like the Z Flip 3, rather than opt for an under-display option.
+In terms of other hardware, the Z Flip 4 retains a physical fingerprint sensor within the side power button, like the Z Flip 3, rather than opting for an under-display option.

 Z Flip 4 vs Z Flip 3 cameras